silviaGoldasova/travel_info/README.md

 The application was developed as a school project for the Development of Internet Applications course at the Czech Technical University.

 ## Tech used
-- Wikipedia API
+- Wikipedia API (WikipediaAPI)
-- Bing search for an image based on the given string
+- Bing search for an image based on the given string (from Qwant)
-- api for creating a pdf from text
+- API for creating a pdf from text (from ConvertAPI)